pdf-association/pdf-issues/docs/32000-2-2020/clause09.md

 The <b>CIDSystemInfo</b> entry in a CIDFont is a dictionary that shall specify the CIDFont’s character collection.
 The CIDFont need not contain glyph descriptions for all the CIDs in a collection; it may contain a subset.
 The <b>CIDSystemInfo</b> entry in a CMap file shall be
-<del onMouseEnter="mouseEnter(this)" data-issue="518">either</del> a single dictionary
+<del onMouseEnter="mouseEnter(this)" data-issue="518" data-iso="approved">either</del> a single dictionary
-<del onMouseEnter="mouseEnter(this)" data-issue="518">or an array of dictionaries, depending on whether it associates codes with a single character collection or with multiple character collections</del>; see 9.7.5, "CMaps".
+<del onMouseEnter="mouseEnter(this)" data-issue="518" data-iso="approved">or an array of dictionaries, depending on whether it associates codes with a single character collection or with multiple character collections</del>; see 9.7.5, "CMaps".
 </p>